 To do this, either:

-remove the hard disk before recycling your computer.
+- remove the hard disk before donating or recycling your computer.

 If your computer doesn't work